CoryDAsana/developer-docs/source/includes/markdown/_24-webhooks.html.md

 servers are not able to asynchronously handle the handshake request._

 Included in the webhook handshake is a HTTP header called `X-Hook-Secret`.
-To successfully complete the handshake the receiving server should echo back the same header with the same value and a `200 OK` or `204 No Content` response code.
+To successfully complete the handshake, the receiving server should echo back the same header with the same value and a `200 OK` or `204 No Content` response code.

-The purpose of this header is to provide a shared secret that both Asana and the receiving server both store--this is the only time it will be transmitted.
-In future webhook events Asana will use this key to compute a signature over the webhook callback request's body which can be used to verify that the incoming request was genuine (details below).
+The purpose of this header is to provide a shared secret that both Asana and the receiving server both store. _This is the only time it will be transmitted_.
+In future webhook events, Asana will use this key to compute a signature over the webhook callback request's body which can be used to verify that the incoming request was genuine (details below).
 We strongly recommend that you take advantage of this security feature and reject